tudat-team/tudat-developer-docs/source/primer/docs/sphinx.rst

 - if the release is *stable*, the resulting documentation is published on the website and a new version will be visible in the readthedocs menu)
-- if the release is *unstable*, the resulting documentation will be built but not published on the website
+- if the release is *unstable*, the resulting documentation will not be built nor published on the website

 .. _readthedocs_menu: